bdunko/Charon-s-Obol/notes/Obol/Data/Polish List.md

 	- [ ] Coin label text is gray instead of white between tosses.
 	- [x] Coin flashing should be more pronounced.
 	- [ ] Animated icons for coin powers - flashing eyes for monsters - only animate when active.
+- [ ] When we raise the ante (river changes color), also change the color of the board and highlight on charon's land, life, and souls. helps sell the color effect